-An important input into developing these proposed amendments is an assessment of current sentencing practice.
+An important input into developing these amendments is an assessment of current sentencing practice.
 The Council uses this assessment as a basis to consider whether current sentencing levels are appropriate or whether any changes should be made.
-Inaccuracies in the Council's assessment could cause unintended changes in sentencing practice when the proposed amendments come into effect.
+Inaccuracies in the Council's assessment could cause unintended changes in sentencing practice when the amendments come into effect.

-This risk is mitigated by information that is gathered by the Council as part of the development of the proposed amendments, and the consultation phase.
+This risk is mitigated by information that is gathered by the Council as part of the development of the amendments, and the consultation phase, plus data previously collected from magistrates' courts.